lilactown/observe-component/README.md

 	});
 ```

-However, you are **strongly** encouraged to create streams out of basic components and merge them, rather than manually pass the event handlers yourself.
+However, you are **strongly** encouraged to create observables out of basic components and merge them, rather than manually pass the event handlers yourself.

 Also, if we can get away with it, we'd always like to use stateless functions as components. :)